 Typical Services Design Consultants Offer

-- Space planning and furniture layout optimization
+- Space planning and furniture layout guidance

 - Color scheme development and material selection guidance